kanehekili/VideoCut/README.md

 Lossless cutting implies not to reencode (decode/encode) the frames.
 So cutting can only be done at "I-Frames".
 The library searches for the closest Frame at the given cutting point.

 Reencoding is possible for exact cutting as well as converting to different containers and codecs.

+VideoCut supports the cutting of subtitles when "Show subtitles"  in the settings dialog is enabled.
+This flag will display the "first" subtitles stream and will cut all subtitles that have been defined in the "language" dialog.

 The current version is written in python3 and uses the qt5 widget kit.
 ### Prerequisites